GTBitsOfGood/spring24-dev-assessment/README.md

 # Story
 _HaHa Heroes_, a local non-profit in the greater Atlanta area (note: this is a fictional non-profit), has volunteers assigned to different sub-projects they manage.
 These projects are called _Hero Projects_.
-The non-profit has recently seen an uptick in the number of volunteers they manage and would like to
+The non-profit has recently seen an uptick in the number of volunteers they manage and would like to a volunteer management system (VMS) to keep track of what projects volunteers are working on.

+They have specifically requested the following

-has requested employee management system to keep track of what employees they a
+has requested employee management system to keep track of what employees they

-# Getting Started
+# API
+We have provided an API to allow you to

 # Level 0: Setup
 * Make a basic component for table